Clinton Veterinary Service, P.C.

 - Plan to leave your cell phone in your car while riding along with the doctors.
 We expect to have your full attention if we are taking the time to teach you.
 You are welcome to give the clinic number to anyone that may need to reach you during the day and the office staff can pass a message along.

 - We will ask that you leave the keys to your car with the office staff in case they need to move it for any reason.

 - The links below bring up 2 documents that we require of each student that rides with us.
 The first is the terms we expect of you when riding with us and a photo release form for any pictures that may be taken by our staff during your job shadowing experience.
 This sheet should be printed and signed and turned in to the doctor or office staff on your first day.
 The second is a reference form that requires a picture.
 This is helpful for us because we get many students and it can be difficult to remember them all when they call on us later for letters of recommendation.
-This form can be emailed to the email address on the sheet for us to print out.
+This form can be sent to the email address on the sheet for us to print out.